Nex4rius/Nex4rius-Programme/README.md

 - shows the required energy to dial an address (or error if invalid address)
 - works with Computronics ColorfulLamps
 - allows closing of incoming wormholes if its disabled in config AND there is a computer at either end
+- automatically sends and receives entire address list on an open wormhole (without the IDC of course) and automatically adds the new addresses

 Usage: autorun [...]<br>
 yes   -> update to stable version<br>